prusa3d/Prusa-Firmware/README.md

 - follow the Microsoft guide https://docs.microsoft.com/en-us/windows/wsl/install-win10
   You can also use the 'prepare_winbuild.ps1' powershell script with Administrator rights
 - Tested versions are at this moment
-  - Ubuntu other may different
+  - Ubuntu and Debian, other may different
   - After the installation and reboot please open your Ubuntu bash and do following steps
-  - run command `apt-get update`
+  - run command `sudo apt-get update`
+  - run command `sudo apt-get upgrade`
-  - to install zip run `apt-get install zip`
+  - to install zip run `sudo apt-get install zip`
+  - if using Debian:
+    - install dos2unix by running `sudo apt-get install dos2unix`
+    - run `dos2unix PF-build.sh` to convert the windows line endings to unix line endings
   - add few lines at the top of `~/.bashrc` by running `sudo nano ~/.bashrc`

 	export OS="Linux"